 Human cruelty maimed her.
 Human kindness saved her life.

-Boo, who is owned by Jay and Diane Chesnutt, was shot by an unknown person in the top of her right front leg as she walked in the Chesnutts' fenced yard in the Child's Park neighborhood.
+Boo, who is owned by Jay and Diane Chesnutt, was shot by an unknown assailant in the shoulder of her right front leg as she walked in Chesnutt's fenced yard in the Child's Park neighborhood.

 "I let her out while I was getting up," said Diane Chesnutt.
 "I heard her barking and went for the door.
 Then I heard the shot."

-After the attack, the Chesnutts took Boo to the Animal Emergency Clinic where Dr. Aimee Wade removed the bullet that had lodged in soft tissue just below Boo's heart.
+After the attack that morning, the Chesnutts took Boo to the Animal Emergency Clinic where Dr. Aimee Wade removed the bullet that had lodged in soft tissue just below Boo's heart.
 X-rays revealed a shattered humerus.
-The leg could have been pinned, said Wade, but because of extensive injury to the bone, success was questionable.
+The leg could have been pinned, said Dr. Wade, but because of extensive injury to the bone, success was questionable.
 The recommended treatment was amputation of the entire leg.

 The Chesnutts had spent more than $500 in emergency treatment, a significant amount since he is undergoing treatment for esophageal cancer and collects disability payments and she is a prep cook at Leverock's Seafood House on St. Pete Beach.